 Instructions

-- Boil your pasta in well salted water (check out my guide for cooking the perfect pasta!) undercooking by a minute.
-Reserve some pasta water before draining in case you need it.
+- Boil your pasta in well salted water, undercooking by a minute.
+Reserve a cup of pasta water before draining in case you need to loosen sauce.

 - Dry the chicken thighs with paper towels, season well with salt and pepper on both sides and lightly dust with flour.